rackerlabs/rackspace-how-to/content/cloud-servers/centos-6-apache-and-php-install.md

         sudo nano /etc/httpd/conf/httpd.conf

-4. Toward the end of the file, locate the section that starts with `ServerName` and provides an example name, which is shown in the following
+4. Toward the end of the file, locate the code comment that starts with `ServerName` and provides an example name, as shown in the following code:
-   code:

         #ServerName www.example.com:80